seansfkelley/seansfkelley.github.io/_drafts/stock-options.md

 Remember than an NSO was taxed first at exercise on `market value at exercise - strike price` and then at sale as `sale price - market value at exercise`.
 Adding those together, you get exactly `sale price - strike price`, which is what the ISO is ultimately taxed based on.

-So, while an NSO can capture the preferential long term capital gains rate on the only on the second gain (from exercise to sale), an ISO can capture it for the _entire_ gain you realized: from strike to sale.
+So, while an NSO can capture the preferential long term capital gains rate only on the second gain (from exercise to sale), an ISO can capture it for the _entire_ gain you realized: from strike to sale.

 At this point, the dust settles, and like the first scenario, money is shuffled around and the end result is that you pay tax as if everyone knew it was going to be an ISO all along.
+More or less.

 ## Summary